-- 433 Inventory allows discovering and keeping track of devices connected to the enterprise. - 434 Vulnerability Management provides a mechanism for analyzing various system and network 435 components, for a better understanding of resolved and unresolved vulnerabilities in the 436 enterprise. - Policy Enforcement uses feedback from logs and vulnerability management to target machines with unresolved vulnerabilities and maintain overall enterprise health.
+- Inventory allows discovering and keeping track of devices connected to the enterprise. - Vulnerability management provides a mechanism for analyzing various system and network components, for a better understanding of resolved and unresolved vulnerabilities in the enterprise. - Policy enforcement uses feedback from logs and vulnerability management to target machines with unresolved vulnerabilities and maintain overall enterprise health.

-439 1.1 Integrity Monitoring establishes baselines of file/system integrity.
-440 1.1 Logging records and stores all the log files produced by the components within the enterprise.
-441 1.1 Backups allow components within the enterprise to produce backups.
-442 443 444 1 Secure Storage allows data storage with additional data protection measures, such as Write Once Read Many (WORM) technologies.
-Data encryption can also be used, but this will not inherently protect data against corruption.
-445 446 1 Network Protection can defend an enterprise network against both intrusion and lateral movement of malicious actors and programs.
-447 448 449 1 Blacklisting can filter allowed programs or network communications.
-Often, this may be provided in the form of a firewall or even a white list, but products exist that allow finer-grained control over these filters.
-450 451 452 453 454 455 456 457 458 459 460 461 archite networ assets which a operat vulnera Monito attack Backup Storage capabilities work together to provide the Functions of Identify and Protect for the reference cture.
-The Inventory capability allows accurate and complete discovery and status reporting of all rk assets.
-The Inventory capability feeds into Vulnerability Management, which analyzes the and network for vulnerabilities.
-Vulnerability Management feeds its information into Logging, aggregates and collects logs from various sources for use as a baseline of normal system ions.
-Policy Enforcement uses information from Logging and Vulnerability Management, to repair abilities found in the enterprise and maintain the system with up-to-date patches.
-Integrity oring records normal file/system integrity information to be used as a baseline in the event of an and forwards this information to the Logging capability as part of the organization's baseline.
-Is create periodic backups of organizational data to be used in a cybersecurity event.
-Secure e allows storing files-such as backups, gold images, logs, or configuration files-in a format that be corrupted, because files cannot be altered or changed while in storage.
+- Integrity monitoring establishes baselines of file/system integrity. - Logging records and stores all the log files produced by the components within the enterprise. - Backups allow components within the enterprise to produce backups. - Secure storage allows data storage with additional data protection measures, such as Write Once Read Many (WORM) technologies.
+Data encryption can also be used, but this will not inherently protect data against corruption. - Network protection can defend an enterprise network against both intrusion and lateral movement of malicious actors and programs. - Denylisting can filter allowed programs or network communications.
+Often, this may be provided in the form of a firewall or even an allowlist, but products exist that allow finer-grained control over these filters.

+These capabilities work together to provide the functions of Identify and Protect for the reference architecture.
+The inventory capability allows accurate and complete discovery and status reporting of all network assets.
+The inventory capability feeds into vulnerability management, which analyzes the assets and network for vulnerabilities.
+Vulnerability management feeds its information into the logging capability, which aggregates and collects logs from various sources for use as a baseline of normal system operations.
+Policy enforcement uses information from logging and vulnerability management, to repair vulnerabilities found in the enterprise and maintain the system with up-to-date patches.
+Integrity monitoring records normal file/system integrity information to be used as a baseline in the event of an attack and forwards this information to the logging capability as part of the organization's baseline.
+Backups create periodic backups of organizational data to be used in a cybersecurity event.
+Secure storage allows storing files-such as backups, gold images, logs, or configuration files-in a format that cannot be corrupted, because files cannot be altered or changed while in storage.

-462 4.1.2 Architecture Components
+4.1.2 Architecture Components

-463 4.1.2.1 Inventory
+4.1.2.1 Inventory

-The Inventory capability allows discovering and visualizing the enterprise's network as well as the present network devices.
+The inventory capability allows discovering and visualizing the enterprise's network as well as the present network devices.
 This component also informs the other components in the enterprise, providing information such as what systems to monitor, back up, and scan for vulnerabilities.
 This component provides the basic knowledge of what assets there are to protect.

-For the Inventory capability, we use a combination of two products: Cisco ISE and Symantec DLP.
-Cisco

-- 469 ISE provides inventory capabilities for machines, devices, and users on its network and can use that - information in tandem with other capabilities.
-Symantec DLP provides data asset inventory, allowing - 471 organizations to identify potentially sensitive data.
+For the inventory capability, we use a combination of two products: Cisco ISE and Symantec DLP.
+Cisco ISE provides inventory capabilities for machines, devices, and users on its network and can use that information in tandem with other capabilities.
+Symantec DLP provides data asset inventory, allowing organizations to identify potentially sensitive data.

-472 4.1.2.2 Vulnerability Management
+4.1.2.2 Vulnerability Management

-- 473 The Vulnerability Management capability allows scanning and managing vulnerabilities across the - 474 enterprise.
-It provides a priority system for these vulnerabilities, as well as logs on existing - 475 vulnerabilities and potentially resolved vulnerabilities.
-The information produced by this capability - 476 informs the Policy Enforcement capability, which aims to fix the discovered vulnerabilities or quarantine - 477 the machine until they are fixed. - 478 For the Vulnerability Management capability, we use Tripwire IP360.
-Tripwire IP360 is a vulnerability - scanner and management tool, which can scan a variety of hosts for known vulnerabilities and report on - 480 the results.
-Furthermore, the tool can manage and assign risk levels to these vulnerabilities, allowing - 481 security teams to effectively manage vulnerabilities throughout the enterprise.
+The vulnerability management capability allows scanning and managing vulnerabilities across the enterprise.
+It provides a priority system for these vulnerabilities, as well as logs on existing vulnerabilities and potentially resolved vulnerabilities.
+The information produced by this capability informs the policy enforcement capability, which aims to fix the discovered vulnerabilities or quarantine the machine until they are fixed.

+For the vulnerability management capability, we use Tripwire IP360.
+Tripwire IP360 is a vulnerability scanner and management tool, which can scan a variety of hosts for known vulnerabilities and report on the results.
+Furthermore, the tool can manage and assign risk levels to these vulnerabilities, allowing security teams to effectively manage vulnerabilities throughout the enterprise.

-482 4.1.2.3 Policy Enforcement
+4.1.2.3 Policy Enforcement